All about...

 Putting a spotlight on important issues

 Amidst all the buzz, with a burgeoning career he never expected to have, Amity maintains a clear focus: he wants his music to bring as much healing to others as it brings himself, so he’s on a mission to speak up, to empower others and replace judgement with empathy.
-And it seems the world is ready for the dialogue: although not even a year has gone by since Amity first took to the mic, by the end of the summer he was booked for shows into 2024 and has already been interviewed by BBC Radio, Lyme Bay Radio and in specialist podcasts, to talk about the laser focus of his work – to shine a light on issues he believes remain hidden far too often from mental health, bullying and abuse, to kindness, self destruction and transgender issues.
+And it seems the world is ready for the dialogue - he has already been interviewed by BBC Radio, Lyme Bay Radio and in specialist podcasts, to talk about the laser focus of his work – to shine a light on issues he believes remain hidden far too often from mental health, bullying and abuse, to kindness, self destruction and transgender issues.

 “I want to reach people, to change the world to make it a better, kinder place,” Amity explains, “I’m young, but I’ve known pain – being autistic and trans comes with its own challenges.
 I feel compelled to use my voice and I want my music to help empower people as it has empowered me.”